photogabble/draughts/README.md

 Install using composer: `compoer require photogabble/draughts`

-## Usage
+## Example Usage

-The code below will play a complete game of draughts with each move being picked randomly:
+The code below will play a complete game of draughts, outputting the result of each move with each move being picked randomly:

 ```php
 $draughts = new Draughts();